Azure/azure-powershell/src/Resources/docs/latest-2019-04-30/Test-AzResourceMove.md

 ```

 ### -SourceResourceGroupName
-The name of the resource group containing the resources to move.
+The name of the resource group containing the resources to validate for move.

 ```yaml
 Type: System.String